Gospel & Universe Señor Locke

 The smell of coffee hits the nostrils and the sound of the music from inside the cafe hits the eardrum, mixing with the sound of the odd pedestrian shouting to a friend or a mother getting their kids back to school.
 The real world comes in through our senses, and gives us the sense that the outer world is always there, despite what we think of it.
 There’s the world and there’s our version of it.

 In some ways Locke’s vision of a material, sense-driven psychology is depressing.
-Before it, we could believe that a book could be magical, despite the black and white pages and the spine.
-The Odyssey could tell us about the gods and about how Fate directed their actions on a cosmic stage.
-The Bible could tell us about the beginning of life and about the Power that lay behind the operations of the universe.
+Before it, we could believe that things existed beyond our senses.
+That a book could be magical, despite the black and white pages and the spine.
+The Bible was God’s plan.
+The Qur’an was a recitation from the Angel Gabriel.
+The Vedas were the key to the structure of the universe.
+God spoke in Hebrew, Arabic, and Sanskrit.
 We were eternal spirits, hovering over a staging post en route to a golden mansion in the sky.
-Magical books once told us the meaning of life.

 In the decades before Locke’s publication of An Essay Concerning Human Understanding (1690), most readers could believe in the opening lines of Paradise Lost (1667), where Milton places religious ideas above human experience.
-Readers didn’t have to make great leaps of faith to understand Milton when he coaxed the “heavenly muse” to inspire his song, “That with no middle flight intends to soar / Above the Aonian mount,” so that he may “assert eternal providence, / And justify the ways of God to men.”
-But now, after Locke & the Enlightenment, and after Darwin & the Scientific Revolution, writers have to take great draughts of blind faith before they can make such an assertion.
+Readers didn’t have to make great leaps of faith to understand Milton when he coaxed the “heavenly muse” to inspire his song that “with no middle flight intends to soar / Above the Aonian mount.”
+His aim, and many in the day took it at face value, was to “assert eternal providence, / And justify the ways of God to men.”
+But now, after Locke & the Enlightenment, after Darwin & the Scientific Revolution, after Biblical scholarship & the Assyrian philologists, readers have to take great draughts of blind faith before they can believe such a statement.
+To put it succinctly, doubt has become second nature, whether we like it or not.

-This general uncertainty makes us uncertain about the specifics too.
+And once we doubt the large scheme we doubt the small.
 Once we doubt the Grand Scheme — the biblical account of God’s purpose in the universe — it’s easier to doubt all the other schemes people devise to explain human nature, the nature of human knowledge, and the course of human history.

-How, for instance, could anyone take me seriously if I claimed to have invoked a heavenly muse, to have soared above Popocatépetl, and to have sung the truth about Mexico, from the Olmecs to Vicente Fox?
+Who would take me seriously if I claimed to invoke the heavenly muse, to soar above Popocatépetl, and to sing the truth about Mexico, from the Olmecs to Vicente Fox?

 Fumarola del Popocatépetl (octubre, 2012), 4 January 2013, by Luisalvaz (from Wikimedia Commons)